CONFLICT OF INTEREST

 Chapter 3 clearly shows that judges are not permitted to have any perceivable conflict of interest.
 So why the hell is there a clear conflict of interest with magistrates and judges presiding over criminal cases?
 Think about it.

-- ANSWER: The state in which they are appointed to preside over a court of law.
+ANSWER: The state where they are appointed to preside over a court of law.

-- QUESTION: And who prosecutes motorists for traffic offences?
+QUESTION: And who prosecutes motorists for traffic and other criminal offences?

-- ANSWER: The state in which those alleged offences took place.
+- ANSWER: The government of the state where those alleged offences took place.